-My interest in international issues and a vision of a more stable world brought me to study international development and relations at the School of Oriental and African Studies (SOAS) in London.
+My interest in international issues and a vision of a world connected through our humanity and compassion brought me to study international development and relations at the School of Oriental and African Studies (SOAS) in London.
 Immediately, I developed a particular interest in gender and human rights.
 I went on to study Transnational Communications and Global Media at Golsdmiths (London), as I wanted to merge communication with development work.
 I then moved to Kenya for two years where I worked in a United Nations agency.
-I later returned to Europe where I worked for Amnesty International, Oxfam and Results UK.
+I then returned to Europe where I worked for Amnesty International, Oxfam and Results UK.
 Although I loved the work , I wanted to tell the world about the stories I came across and the people I met .
 I wanted to write.

 Working for United Nations as well as NGOs including Amnesty International and Oxfam has given me an insight to the world I now write about.

-My words are in Devex, The Guardian and Al Jazeera.
+My words are in Devex, The Guardian, Vice, Medium, Women in the world and Al Jazeera.

 I am Managing Editor of Words in the Bucket.
 A platform for local perspectives and informed views, giving a voice to academics, researchers, concerned citizens, human rights activists and experts.